vahidAK/PatMat/README.md

   --smoothing_flag SMOOTHING_FLAG, -smf SMOOTHING_FLAG
                         TRUE/FALSE.
 A flag to indicate whether to apply smoothing in estimating mean methylation levels.
-For more instruction see DSS R package guide.
+For more instructions see the DSS R package guide.
 Default is TRUE.
   --equal_disp EQUAL_DISP, -ed EQUAL_DISP
                         TRUE/FALSE.
 A flag to indicate whether the dispersion in two groups are deemed equal or not.
-For more instruction see DSS R package guide.
-Default is FALSE.
-                        Because there is no biological replicate here, you should specify either equal_disp TRUE or
+For more instructions see the DSS R package guide.
+Default is FALSE Because there is no biological replicate here, you should specify either equal_disp TRUE or smoothing_flag TRUE.
-                        smoothing_flag TRUE.
 Do not specify both as FALSE.

 Help and version options: